 - Click Continue.

-- Check errors and warnings what have been found and click Continue.
+- Review errors and warnings that were found, and then click Continue.

 | Important: Fields with an error are not imported. |

-- Check preview of items that will be imported and click Import.
+- Review the preview of items that will be imported and click Import.

-- A Imported successfully message appears and you are directed back to the Enter Grades screen.
+- An Imported successfully message appears, and you are directed back to the Enter Grades screen.